 He said in an interview: “We need to allow people to hear the voice, to see the mannerisms and understand the person better than just looking at their picture,” adding that happn is working on developments to bring more real life into online dating with video interaction.

 Video features are launched as we speak.
-The Meet Group’s app MeetMe has recently implemented a one-on-one video chat feature to facilitate confident connections and user safety before meeting.
+The Meet Group’s app MeetMe has recently implemented a one-on-one video chat feature to facilitate confident connections and user safety before a meeting.
 Members can start video-chatting with users they have already exchanged with to get a better sense of the person on the other side of the screen.

 Making apps more human and creating better interactions

-For instance, Neargroup puts personalities before pictures by matching users before they can see each others’ pictures – ending the profile picture swiping craze.
+For instance, Neargroup puts personalities before pictures by matching users before they can see each others’ pictures – ending the profile picture-swiping craze.

 Focusing on quality over quantity, dating app Once follows the trend of slow-dating with only providing their users with one match per day.